sahilrajput03/lol_AUR_PACKAGE/README.md

 - `make` over `makepkg`: [Click here](https://unix.stackexchange.com/a/605951/504112)

-- `makepkg` is used to compile a project with the help of `PKGBUILD` file.
+- `makepkg` is used to compile a project with the help of `PKGBUILD` file to a `pkg-name.pkg.tar.zst` package archive.
 This `PKGBUILD` file uses `src/Makefile` and then it interanally runs `make install` command as you can see in `package` function in the `PKGBUILD` file.

-The result of `makepkg` command is that we get a `my-pkg.pkg.tar.zst` file which can be installed to a system using `makepkg -i` or with `pacman` easily i.e., `pacman -U my-file.pkg.tar.zst` easily.
+  The result of `makepkg` command is that we get a `my-pkg.pkg.tar.zst` file which can be installed to a system using `makepkg -i`(makepkg -i actually runs `install` command then installs the newly made `package-archive` (i.e., `pkg-name.pkg.tar.zst` file) with `pacman` internally or with `pacman` easily i.e., `pacman -U my-file.pkg.tar.zst` easily.

   ALSO, if the file is already generated from previouly if you ran `makepkg` earlier, then you MUST either delete that .pkg.tar.zst file or run `makepkg -f` to simply overwrite it!